kubestellar/kubestellar/docs/content/common-subs/deploy-your-kubestellar-core-component-kind.md

         **important:** You must add 'kubestellar.core' to your /etc/hosts file with the local network IP address (e.g., 192.168.x.y) where your **ks-core** Kind cluster is running. **DO NOT** use `127.0.0.1` because the ks-edge-cluster1 and ks-edge-cluster2 kind clusters map `127.0.0.1` to their local kubernetes cluster, **not** the ks-core kind cluster.

-        run the following to wait for <span class="Space-Bd-BT">KUBESTELLAR</span> to be ready to take requests:
+        run the following to wait for KubeStellar to be ready to take requests:
         {%
            include-markdown "check-kubestellar-helm-deployment-running.md"
            start="<!--check-kubestellar-helm-deployment-running-start-->"